1. Introduction

 The mean age of experimental and control groups were 8.71 and 8.73 years and their mean IQ scores were 61.35 and 62.02, respectively.
 A comparison was made using descriptive statistics with respect to each group’s scores on the motor skills and gross motor skills, fine motor skills and bilateral coordination skills subscales.
 Mean±SD scores for each group were considered as overall group indexes (Table 2).

 Multivariate Analysis of Covariance (MANCOVA) was used because of the presence of an independent variable and several dependent variables and adjusting pre-test effect.
 After checking and confirmation of the normality of research variables, Box’s test approved the equality of variance-covariance matrices (P>0.05).
 In addition, the assumption of variance equality was approved using Levene’s Test (P>0.05).
-Therefore, MANCOVA could be applied.
+Therefore, MAN

 The overall score of Wilk’s lambda was significant, (F4, 17=4.02, P=0.0001), indicating that the experimental and control groups had a significant difference, at least in one variable.
 In order to determine differences among the scores of motor skills and subscales (gross and fine motor skills and bilateral coordination skills) between the control and experimental groups, MANCOVA was used, which the results are presented in Table 3.